Uterine fibroid: Coexisting disorders

 Fibroids that lead to heavy vaginal bleeding lead to anemia and iron deficiency.
 Due to pressure effects gastrointestinal problems such as constipation and bloatedness are possible.
 Compression of the ureter may lead to hydronephrosis.
 Fibroids may also present alongside endometriosis, which itself may cause infertility.
 Adenomyosis may be mistaken for or coexist with fibroids.

 In very rare cases, malignant (cancerous) growths, leiomyosarcoma, of the myometrium can develop.
 In extremely rare cases uterine fibroids may present as part or early symptom of the hereditary leiomyomatosis and renal cell cancer syndrome.

 Treatment

 Most fibroids do not require treatment unless they are causing symptoms.
 After menopause, fibroids shrink, and it is unusual for them to cause problems.

-Symptomatic uterine fibroids can be treated by:
+Uterine fibroids that cause symptoms can be treated by: